Greater Adelaide in summer 2025

 This summary includes data from observing sites in or near the Greater Adelaide “Greater Capital City Statistical Area” (GCCSA).
 The Australian Bureau of Statistics designed the GCCSAs to represent a socio-economic definition of each capital city.
 This means the greater capital city boundary includes people who regularly socialise, shop or work within the capital city, but live in the small towns and rural areas surrounding the capital city.
 It does not define the built up edge of the capital city.

-This statement has been prepared based on information available at 10 am on Friday 1 December 2023.
+This statement has been prepared based on information available on Thursday 6 March 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 The median is sometimes more representative than the mean of long-term average rain.